aniket-work/How-And-Why-Do-AI-Observability/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "Real-Time Context-Aware AI Agents : Searching, Scraping, and Synthesizing for Precision"
+Follow these steps to set up and run the  "How And Why Do AI Observability In Industrial Networking"

 1. Navigate to your project directory:
    ```